 - a.
-Attendance at Ordinary and Special Meetings of Council, - b.
-Attendance at Committee or Advisory Committee Meetings, c.
-Attendance at ordinary, committee or sub-committee meetings of State, Regional or local organisations or bodies where the Elected Member, has by Council resolution been elected as a Council delegate, d.
-Attendance at meetings, briefing sessions and civic or ceremonial functions convened by the Shire President of the Council, e.
-Attendance at a meeting, function, or other official role as a representative of the Shire President or the Council, f.
-Attendances at conferences and seminars where the attendance has been approved by the Council, g.
-The Chief Executive Officer to approve use of a council vehicle if available, h.
-Attendance at inspections and meetings within the Shire of Carnarvon relative to the duties of office as an Elected Member, provided the inspection or meeting directly relates to an item listed on the Council Agenda, an issue received in writing from the community, or where otherwise approved by the Shire President, i.
-Attendance at meetings requiring travel outside the Shire of Carnarvon as approved by the Shire President.
-Any breaches of this policy will be referred to the Chief Executive Officer and/or the Shire President to consider the nature of the breach and to determine a suitable process to determine any appropriate actions.
+Ordinary and Special Meetings of Council, - b.
+Committee or Advisory Committee Meetings, - c.
+Ordinary, committee or sub-committee meetings of State, Regional or local organisations or bodies where the Elected Member, has by Council resolution been elected as a Council delegate, - d.
+Meetings, briefing sessions and civic or ceremonial functions convened by the Shire President of the Council,

+- e.
+Meeting, function, or other official role as a representative of the Shire President or the Council, - f.
+Conferences and seminars where the attendance has been approved by the Council, - g.
+Inspections and meetings within the Shire of Carnarvon relative to the duties of office as an Elected Member, provided the inspection or meeting directly relates to an item listed on the Council Agenda, an issue received in writing from the community, or where otherwise approved by the Shire President, - h.
+Meetings requiring travel outside the Shire of Carnarvon as approved by the Shire President,